Anacortes, building BIG ships

 This shipyard in Anacortes is Dakota Creek Industries, which specializes in construction and repair of steel and aluminum vessels up to 400 feet.
 In my mind, 400 feet is really big.
 Construction projects have included ferries, tug boats, research vessels, fireboats, fishing vessels, government vessels, and many others.
 The company started in 1975 and remains family owned.

-Probably the most famous ship they have built is the (research vessel) R/V Sally Ride (AGOR-28).
+Probably the most famous ship they have built here in Anacortes is the (research vessel) R/V Sally Ride (AGOR-28).
 Here’s a link to a bit of information about this vessel … https://dakotacreek.com/project/rv-sally-ride/.
 Construction started in 2012; the boat was launched in 2014; and then the boat was delivered to the Scripps Institute of Oceanography in 2016.
-This vessel is 238 feet long, with a maximum speed of 14 mph.
+The vessel is 238 feet long, with a maximum speed of 14 mph.
 Most noteworthy, as mentioned, is that Sally Ride was the first woman from the USA to go into space, a true explorer and scientist.

-Today, in 2020, as I pulled up across the street from the shipyard and parked, I felt like I’d hit the jackpot.
+That was 2015 when I saw that boat.
+So, now, today, in 2020, as I pulled up across the street from the shipyard and parked, I felt like I’d hit the jackpot.
 Look at this … a vessel very similar to the R/V Sally Ride.

 Photo above … the propellers have been removed for maintenance.
 Each of the two housing units are about 25 feet from the bottom of the hull down to the bottom of each unit.
 There are no rudders on this ship … these two units that drive the propellers also swivel in order to turn/steer the vessel.
 Those white bars attached to the hull?
 I suspect they are sacrificial anodes, yes? no?